 Short answer: Absolutely not.
 We need teachers.
 We also need autonomous learning.

 Clearly, as a teacher, I value my work with learners.
 I believe that my skill and my labor doing so is of value to my institution of higher education and to learners enrolled there.
-Then I switch hats and find that as a learner, I value learner autonomy and believe that schools and curricula and teachers actually discourage learning in many cases or, at best, fall short of optimally supporting good, durable, resonant, meaningful learning.
+Then I switch hats and find that as a learner, I value learner autonomy and believe that schools and curricula and teachers actually discourage or impede learning in many cases or, at best, fall short of optimally supporting good, durable, resonant, meaningful learning.
 So… which one is it?
 Do I think that we need teachers, or not?
 Do I think that learners ought to have absolute freedom without undue interference from teachers and regulations, or not?

 I am pretty sure that I’m not an intellectual hypocrite or the victim of cognitive dysfunction when I flip between these positions.
 What I mean is that my ideas about teaching and my ideas about learning are not necessarily mutually exclusive.
 They are more like positions along a continuum, with some distance between them, without being fully separated from each other.
 To put it another way… not only do I think that it is possible to have autonomous learning AND teachers, but I think that it is necessary.
 Indeed, I would say that it is unthinkable not to have teachers.
 So, just to be clear, even as I advocate for more autonomy for learners and for a full and proper place for self-directed learning across educational systems, I am not talking about “firing the teachers.”